 I was inspired by the corporate messages speaking to our culture such as, “Constant respect for people and uncompromising integrity” so I set out to wrap my head around my personal leadership style, and put this into context with the wave of activity and initiatives inside the company; this to provide focus and meaning to the organization for which I was the marketing director.

-An eight month self-study began which crossed many disciplines and perspectives.
-I went back to what was instilled in me about leadership during my time in the Marine Corps.
+An eight-month self-study began which crossed many disciplines and perspectives.
+I went back to what was instilled in me about leadership at Texas A&M, during my time in the Marine Corps.
 I pulled books from my shelf at home by Peter Drucker-Frontiers of Management, Robert Greenleaf-Servant Leadership, Tom Peters-Thriving on Chaos, The Armed Forces Offices Handbook, Jim Kouzes an Barry Posner-The Leadership Challenge and Robert F. Allen-The Organization Unconscious.
 There were many more but these stood out most to me.
 My goal was to bring together the essence of leadership as described by all of these authors, mix in what I learned day-to-day in the Corps, and find the common threads buried within the Corporate messages, and decide how I intended to lead.

 Along the way I was reminded that one could not go wrong taking to heart what Peter Drucker had to say; and while I loved the passion of Tom Peters, I knew that I not could show up as a “mono-manic with a mission” as he put it.
 And the Armed Forces Officers Handbook, while pragmatic in its approach offered sound advice about leading and life in general.